Supporting vulnerable children

-Thanks to generous funding from Trusts and Foundations, Corporate Partnerships and Local Authority Commissioning, we work with a number of organisations and schools to support the mental health and wellbeing of vulnerable children.
+Thanks to generous funding from Trusts and Foundations, Corporate Partnerships and Local Authority Commissioning, or schools purchasing our programmes through Pupil Premium Funding, we can support the mental health and wellbeing of vulnerable children all over the country including:

 Young Carer Services, Virtual Schools, or other organisations working with vulnerable children who are interested in implementing our Skills for Life programmes should contact us to discuss further.

-Schools looking for social and emotional learning programmes to support vulnerable pupils within the classroom or in small intervention groups can use Pupil Premium Funding to access the programmes – read more information on costs.
+Schools looking for social and emotional learning programmes to support vulnerable pupils within the classroom or in small intervention groups can sign up to training here.

 ‘I think we can all help each other and it is OK to get help.
 Not everyone has the answers’